rraallvv/NimiqClient/README.md

 ## Installation

+### Swift Package Manager

-The recommended way to install Nimiq Swift Client is with CocoaPods.
-CocoaPods is a dependency management tool for Xcode projects that allows you to declare the dependencies your project needs and installs them into your project.
+The recommended way to install Nimiq Swift Client is via Swift Package Manager (SPM).
+SPM is a dependency management tool built-in in Xcode that allows you to add Swift packages as dependencies directly from the IDE.

+From your project or workspace on Xcode Go to **File > Swift Packages > Add Package Dependency**.
+If it's a workspace select the project to include de package dependency in.
+Then enter this package's repository URL (like this https://github.com/rraallvv/NimiqClientSwift).
+Select a version number from thos available for the pacakge and click next.
+Then select the product target to include the dependency in.

+### CocoaPods

+Alternatively, you can install Nimiq Swift Client using CocoaPods.
+CocoaPods is a command line interface dependency management tool for Xcode projects.

+Install CocoaPods if you haven't done so:

 ```sh
 # Install CocoaPods